How hooks work

 const updateDebugValue = mountDebugValue;

-When taking a look at the ReactDebugHooks.js
+When taking a look at the ReactDebugHooks.js file

 we can see that this hook's implementation only pushes the logged value